-On July 2, 2019, the City of Hallandale Beach Police Officers' and Firefighters' Personnel Retirement Trust, purporting to sue on behalf of a class of EchoStar's stockholders, filed a complaint in the District Court of Clark County, Nevada against EchoStar's directors, Charles W. Ergen, R. Stanton Dodge, Anthony M. Federico, Pradman P. Kaul, C. Michael Schroeder, Jeffrey R. Tarr, William D. Wade, and Michael T. Dugan; our and EchoStar's officer, David J. Rayner; EchoStar; Hughes Satellite Systems Corporation; our former subsidiary BSS Corp.; and DISH and its subsidiary Merger Sub.
+On July 2, 2019, the City of Hallandale Beach Police Officers' and Firefighters' Personnel Retirement Trust, purporting to sue on behalf of a class of EchoStar Corporation's stockholders, filed a complaint in the District Court of Clark County, Nevada against our directors, Charles W. Ergen, R. Stanton Dodge, Anthony M. Federico, Pradman P. Kaul, C. Michael Schroeder, Jeffrey R. Tarr, William D. Wade, and Michael T. Dugan; our officer, David J. Rayner; EchoStar Corporation; our subsidiary Hughes Satellite Services Corporation ("HSSC"); our former subsidiary BSS Corp.; and DISH and its subsidiary Merger Sub.
 On September 5, 2019, the defendants filed motions to dismiss.
 On October 11, 2019, the plaintiffs filed an amended complaint removing Messrs.
 Dodge, Federico, Kaul, Schroeder, Tarr and Wade as defendants.
-The amended complaint alleges that Mr. Ergen, as EchoStar's controlling stockholder, breached fiduciary duties to EchoStar's minority stockholders by structuring the BSS Transaction with inadequate consideration and improperly influencing EchoStar's and Hughes Satellite Systems Corporation's boards of directors to approve the BSS Transaction.
+The amended complaint alleges that Mr. Ergen, as our controlling stockholder, breached fiduciary duties to EchoStar Corporation's minority stockholders by structuring the BSS Transaction with inadequate consideration and improperly influencing our and HSSC's boards of directors to approve the BSS Transaction.
 The amended complaint also alleges that the other defendants aided and abetted such alleged breaches.
 The plaintiffs seek equitable and monetary relief, including the issuance of additional DISH Common Stock, and other costs and disbursements, including attorneys' fees on behalf of the purported class.
 On November 11, 2019, we and the other defendants filed separate motions to dismiss plaintiff's amended complaint and during a hearing on January 13, 2020 the court denied these motions.
 On February 10, 2020, we and the other defendants filed answers to the amended complaint.
 We intend to vigorously defend this case.
 We cannot predict its outcome with any degree of certainty.